apache/tvm/docs/dev/relay_op_strategy.rst

         ...

-Select implementation from op strategy
+Select Implementation from Op Strategy
 --------------------------------------

 During the compilation, Relay compile engine needs to determine which